tychonievich/cs3330-s2022/markdown/getc.md

 If you have no `main` method or otherwise want to produce an object file instead of a final executable, add `-c` to the command line.

-### Recent compilers on the department machines

-On the department machines, the default `gcc` is pretty old, but you can get access to more recent one by running `module load gcc`.
-Similarly, a recent version of `clang` is available with `module load clang-llvm`.

 ## 2150's Unix Tutorial

 You might refer to [CS 2150's Unix tutorial](https://uva-cs.github.io/pdr/tutorials/01-intro-unix/index.html) for information about how to use Unix.
 Alternatively, we provide an extremely brief introduction below.

 This tutorial includes instructions for using the native Unix enviornment on OS X in addition to more Linux-like environments.
 As noted above, we need a x86-64 Linux environment for certain assignments, including the first one (bomb lab/HW).
-So, although the native OS X environment may be most convenient for future assignments, if you are using OS X, we recommend following the tutorial [on the department machines](#the -officially-supported-solution).
+So, although the native OS X environment may be most convenient for future assignments, if you are using OS X, we recommend following the tutorial [on the department machines](#the-officially-supported-solution).

 ## Linux Lite